See how to prepare at the end of this page.

 No. The program is designed for mixed experience levels.
 We will guide you through both foresight methods and AI tools in a way that is accessible to all.
 No technical AI background is required, but we do expect that you have access to a chatbot of your choice.

 Yes, but not in a very technical way.
-At the course we will discuss different AI-mediated foresight tools and you will get hands-on experience with vibecoding (the tool we will use for this is Lovable).
-We will provide access closer to the course.
+At the course we will discuss different AI-mediated foresight tools and we always plan for a bit of hands-on experience but it's not the main focus at the course.

 During the course, you will be encouraged to challenge both your own assumptions and those embedded in your organisation.
 The issues we discuss will be continuously related to your organisational context, as well as to the personal dilemmas you may face as a foresight practitioner.
 The course also introduces foresight tools designed to help translate insights into organisational settings and decisions.